-The FSA has advised each non-life insurer whether they should apply the 1 in 10 year confidence level when assessing capital adequacy in this QIS4 exercise.
+The FSA has advised each non-life insurer whether they should apply one or more of the 1 in 50, 1 in 100 and 1 in 200 year confidence levels when assessing capital adequacy in the QIS4 exercise.

 Other parties with an interest in the Isle of Man non-life assurance sector may also find this specification and the issues raised of interest.